 Related resource: Top 25 Master’s in Autism Spectrum Disorder (ASD) Online

-Those states may offer a period of time from earning a teaching license in order to complete the master’s degree.
-Some states specifically require a degree in special education in order to be an autism support teacher.
-The master’s degree requirement may involve a program that is specific to Special Education.
+Those states may offer a period of time from earning a teaching license in order to complete the Master’s degree.
+Some states specifically require a degree in Special Education in order to be an autism support teacher.
+The Master’s degree requirement may involve a program that is specific to Special Education.
 Regardless of the degree, each state has specific requirements for how many units of coursework is required to be able to teach.

 Student Teaching Experience